flex-development/dtag/README.md

-Assuming a distribution (dist) tag is included in `package.json#version` (e.g `3.13.98-dev.640` where `dev` is the intended dist tag), `dtag` allows maintainers to lookup and transform dist tags.
+Assuming a distribution (dist) tag is included in `package.json#version` (e.g `3.13.98-dev.640` where `dev` is the intended dist tag), `dtag` allows maintainers to lookup and interpolate dist tags.

 ## Usage